2020 Electoral Map Ratings: Biden Has An Edge Over Trump, With 5 Months To Go

 Minnesota was also surprisingly close in 2016, voting for Clinton by less than 2 percentage points.
 The Trump campaign, which has few expansion options, is targeting it, but Biden has led there.
 Now, one wonders how George Floyd's killing at the hands of Minneapolis police will affect the vote there, especially given that majorities of Americans say Trump has made tensions worse since Floyd's death.

 Texas and Georgia are two historically red states that Democrats see as targets because of demographic changes.
 They may not be ripe for this election, but Trump will have to spend resources in both places.
-After all, Trump only won Georgia by five points and Texas by nine points, which was less than the margin in Iowa, a state Barack Obama won twice.
+After all, Trump won Georgia by only 5 points and Texas by 9 points, which was less than the margin in Iowa, a state Obama won twice.

 Speaking of Iowa, Trump's trade war seems to have put Iowa back on the map.
 His approval rating is upside down there, too — 46% approve, 51% disapprove as of February, down a net of 14 points since he was inaugurated.
 Trump got about 801,000 votes in Iowa in 2016.
 But Obama won 21,000 more than that in 2012, so the votes are potentially there for a Democrat.
 Still, Trump winning here by 10 points gives him a lot of cushion.